sheed419/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1-last_digit.c: prints the last digit of a random number generation
-2-print_alphabet: prints the alphabet in lower case using only the putchar function 3-print_alphabets.c: prints lowercase and then uppercase alphabets using putchar function
+2-print_alphabet: prints the alphabet in lower case using only the putchar function 3-print_alphabets.c: prints lowercase and then uppercase alphabets using putchar function 4-print_alphabt.c: prints lowercase alphabets without รรรe and q using only putchar function